Robin Hill, 8th Marquess of Downshire: Life

 Hill was born in Brompton Square, London.
 As a youth he was taught the oboe by Leon Goossens.
 At Eton College he captained the school shooting VIII and led it to win the Asburton Shield at Bisley.
 On leaving school, he did his National Service with the Royal Scots Greys in Germany from 1948 to 1950.
 Life in Ardingly, a discount house and chartered accountancy followed, with awards of ACA in 1959 and FCA 1962.
 In 1963 he took up farming.
 The family's Irish domains and their Berkshire estate with its 1870s retro-Jacobean Burne-Jones and Morris windowed mansion at Easthampstead had both become alienated and sold.
 His predecessors had not found alternatives, so the young Hill, now in possession of a wife and heir, was in need of a seat.
 He found Clifton Castle, on the banks of the River Ure in North Yorkshire, of which Pevsner had written: 'built in 1802–10, and not at all in the castle mood'.

 In March 1989 Hill succeeded his uncle in his eight peerages: five of Ireland and three of Great Britain.
-The need to satisfy the Treasury immediately led Downshire, as he was now known, into a mild controversy.
+The need to satisfy the Treasury immediately led Lord Downshire, as he was now known, into a mild controversy.
 The 2nd Marquess had married the heir of the last Trumbull.
 This inheritance included the Easthampstead estate, near Bracknell, west of Windsor, and with it the Trumbull papers.
 These comprised 388 volumes of manuscripts collected by Sir William Trumbull (1639–1716), British Ambassador to Paris, and to Constantinople, and his grandson William Trumbull, British Resident in Brussels.
 The archive – featuring letters by Stuart kings, Philip II of Spain, Marie de' Medici, Bacon, Donne, Dryden, Fenton, Alexander Pope and Georg Rudolf Weckherlin – had been on loan to Berkshire Record Office.
 In the summer of 1989 the collection was sent to Sotheby's in London, divided into 63 lots and prepared for sale, with an estimate of £2.5m.
 Breakup was avoided as on the eve of the November sale the auction was cancelled and the British Library took the papers.
 (The 388 volumes are now catalogued as Add MS 72242–72621.)